wp-plugins/read-a-poem-month-by-month/readme.txt

 = Does the plugin provide a widget? =

-No, just use the appropriate shortcode in a text widget
+No, just use the appropriate shortcode in a text widget.
+If your theme doesn't support shortcodes in widgets, use the Black Studio TinyMCE Widget plugin and place the shortcode in a visual editor widget.

 = How do I include Read a Poem in a page template? = include echo do_shortcode("[poem-current]"); in the template where you want the poems to display.